barrymoo/nolecture/README.md

 ### What's Next

 - The content uses very basic data science examples
-    - domain specific variations will be important!
+    - Domain specific variations will be important!
+    - My current idea is to have graduate students in a domain specialize notebooks into specific branches
 - There is specific information related to how my users connect to JupyerHub
+    - And my contact information
-    - And myself, this would benefit from a templating approach
+        - This would benefit from templating
-- Thinking about fundamental pedagogy of programming to scientists
+- Think about fundamental pedagogy of programming to scientists
-- I need to find students to help with domain specificity
-    - My current idea is to have graduate students in a domain, specialize notebooks into specific branches (to start)
 - I expect you to be running your own JupyterHub, this might not be very convenient
     - BinderHub could be useful here
 - Many users also ask for R programming workshops, I need someone to convert the code into R
 - Only enough material for a relatively short workshop
     - Mine are usually 3 hours, beginners will not finish in 3 hours
-- Specializations to complete after base:
-    - E.g. `pandas` notebook, `scikit-learn` notebook, etc.
+- Adding library specific notebooks for students who have the base knowledge, current plans:
+    - pandas (somewhat together from tapestry)
+    - scikit-learn and tensorflow
+    - dataset
+    - numpy and scipy
+    - requests and beautifulsoup